leotrs/rsm/docs/source/tutorials.rst

 Tutorials
 =========

-The easiest way to try out RSM and all its features is to use the online live editor.
+The easiest way to try out RSM and all its features is to use the `online live editor
-In it, you will be able to use a complete implementation of RSM, including all of the features showcased in the feature tour.
+<https://lets.write-rsm.org>`_.
+In it, you will be able to use a complete
+implementation of RSM, including all of the features showcased in the feature tour.

 .. card::